internetarchive/fatcat-scholar/notes/scaling_works.md

     xml.etree.ElementTree.ParseError: not well-formed (invalid token): line 40, column 1122

 Root cause was an issue in GROBID, which seems to have been fixed in more recent versions of GROBID.
-Patched to continue, and separately commited patch to fatcat-scholar code base.
+Patched to continue, and separately committed patch to fatcat-scholar code base.

 Ran several retries, manually.